Coming Soon 👀 At the beginning of April, you’ll be

 This may turn out to be the modern twist to the Shakespeare school topic.
 So is Elizabeth and Anthony’s group supposed to be the Montague’s and Dawn and Candace are the Capulet’s in the well known family feud?
 Or vice versa.
 (Pardon my Latin language.)

-GirlGeek Premium Member about 1 month ago
+GirlGeek Premium Member 2 months ago

 Folks, we’re starting the new year with a Liz/Anthony maybe or maybe not arc, oh yippee skippy